tnzx-project/tnzx-protocol/protocols/vs2/MINING-GATE.md

 | Wallet spoofing | Session cryptographically bound to Stratum connection |
 | Predicting checks | Check interval is random (1-3 min), unpredictable |

+### Supported PoW Algorithms

+Mining Gate is algorithm-agnostic: it verifies that each submitted share meets the pool's current difficulty target, regardless of the underlying hash function.
+It has been tested with RandomX (Monero) and SHA-256d (Bitcoin).

+The gate operates on Stratum-reported difficulty, not raw hash values.
+Any chain whose Stratum implementation reports valid difficulty is compatible.

 ## Economic Analysis

 Mining Gate creates an inherent **cost per message**: